department-of-veterans-affairs/va.gov-team/products/identity-product-team/product/research/2022-10-Research-LoginGovFieldResearch/research-plan.md

 This proposed schedule has 17 slots identified and up to three participants could be scheduled for each spot as long as it aligns with the location of the teams.
 That provides a total of 56 spots for 20 interviews.

-We of course will be open suggestions from Perigean about how to modify this schedule to maximize the ability of veterans to participate.
+We of course will be open suggestions from Perigean about how to modify this schedule to maximize the ability of Veterans to participate.

 ### Length of sessions
 * Session length: 75-90 minutes